How to Drop Out of High School and Still Succeed in Life

 The point is to keep your eyes open for any people or resources that can assist you in building the life you envision.
 You might just discover that most people want you to succeed.
 So don't shy away from asking for help.
 Just be ready to put in the necessary effort when that help arrives.

 One other possibility to consider is just taking a temporary break from high school instead of permanently quitting.
 As long as you are still of legal school age, you can go back to high school after dropping out for a year.
 (Most states have a maximum age limit for providing free public education.
-Depending on the state, that age is anywhere from 17 to 26.6 So if you are still younger than the age limit, you can return to school.)
+Depending on the state, that age is anywhere from 17 to 26, according to the National Center for Education Statistics.
+So if you are still younger than the age limit, you can return to school.)
 Plus, many school districts offer alternative or "second chance" programs that provide extra support to former dropouts.

 4. Instead of Dropping Out, Consider "Rising Out"